 For more tips and details on keeping your hair healthy, sign up for Quick Tips.

 One final comment.
-In their grace and beauty and to the good fortune of men, women have been going to great lengths for centuries to make their hair look great, for which we’re eternally thankful.
-However, in their endless quest for great-looking hair, women have at times taken measures that damage their hair.
+Women have been going to great lengths for centuries to make their hair look great.
+But in their endless quest, they’ve often taken measures that damage their hair.

 As a result, it’s not uncommon for men with long hair to have healthier hair than some women, and you might even have women complimenting you on your hair.